I Am Sober is a free app that helps you get some control back in your life.

 Altogether this forms the habit-loop.
 Through repetition, the habit becomes unconscious.

-However, it's not impossible to form new habits or break old ones, but it is harder.
+However, it's not impossible to form new, healthy habits or break old ones, but it is harder.
 Why?
 There are several reasons, but a pivotal one is due to "chunking."
 When the brain experiences a new activity, it creates a new memory branch.
 That memory branch starts weak, but strengthens over time with repeated use.
 If that activity leads to related but different activities, then newer branches are formed (initially weak, but strengthened with time).

 With repeated actions and behaviors, the brain eventually stores actions in multiple places but also through "chunking."
 This process combines actions together.
 For instance, for most people, brushing their teeth is an action they don't need to think about.
 However brushing one's teeth is usually a combination of tasks, such as unscrewing a cap, squeezing paste onto the brush, and brushing.

-Of course, smoking can lead to a nicotine addiction which brings us to the next segment.
+Of course, smoking can lead to a nicotine addiction, which brings us to the next segment.

 An addiction is a chronic disease that rewires the brain's reward, motivation, memory and related circuitry, causing compulsive behavior despite negative consequences.